measurement-factory/squid-notes/architecture.md

 Original Context: A private review.

-thumbX: If you want to optimize performance of a disk-caching Squid running on beefy hardware, and are ready to spend non-trivial amounts of time/labor/money doing that, then consider the following rules:
+thumbX{admin-disk-optim}: If you want to optimize performance of a disk-caching Squid running on beefy hardware, and are ready to spend non-trivial amounts of time/labor/money doing that, then consider the following rules:

 1. Use the largest cache_mem your system can handle safely.
 Please note that, without [shared_memory_locking], Squid will not tell you when you